ipa320/jenkins_setup/README_DETAILED.md

 ```

 Clone the `jenkins_setup` and `jenkins_config` repositories.

 *You have to create a repository named 'jenkins_config'.*
+The easiest way is to fork [https://github.com/ipa320/jenkins_config_example](https://github.com/ipa320/jenkins_config_example) and rename it to `jenkins_config`.

-> It is recommended to clone the
+> It is also recommended to clone the
 > [jenkins_setup](https://github.com/ipa320/jenkins_setup) repository to
 > keep track of changes and updates.